-Social media posts that help out Burglars
+Social media posts that help out burglars

-Posted May 31st, 2023 by SimpliSafe
+Posted January 14th, 2025 by SimpliSafe

 We love a good overshare on social media.
 Whether you’re proud of a photo you took, or love to keep up with what your friends are doing, social media is the perfect place to do all of those things and more.

-What social posts do burglars look for to steal from you?
-We’ll dive into how burglars use social media to commit crimes, the type of posts they look out for, and tips on how to keep you and your home safe from real-life burglars on social media.
+We’ll dive into how burglars can use social media to commit crimes, the type of posts they might be looking out for, and tips on how to keep you and your home safe from real-life burglars skulking about on social media.

 How do burglars use social media?

-There are a number of reasons why a burglar may take an interest in someone and stalk their social profiles.
-Perhaps they identify you as someone who lives close by or someone of influence who they’ve taken an interest in.
 No matter the motive, the burglar could crawl through all of your social media profiles to spot things like your whereabouts, personal information, check-ins and all of the above for your friends and family too.
 Once they build a profile of how you typically go about your business, they can start to determine where you’ll be (or not be).
+It's through this method that they can then figure out when you’re not home to commit a burglary, or worse, take things further.

-It's through this method that they can figure out when you’re not home to commit a burglary, or worse, take things further.
 If the latter is ever the case, alert the local authorities in the first instance, and refer to stalking or harassment offences that can be found in sections 2, 2A, 4 and 4A of the Protection from Harassment Act 1997 (PHA 1997) and section 42A (1) Criminal Justice and Police Act 2001 for more information.

 What do burglars look for?

 There are lots of techniques burglars use to target people.
-In the case of social media posts, a burglar can look out for key information about the person, such as where they go, their shopping habits, who they hang out with and so on.
+However, in the case of social media posts, a burglar can look out for key information about the person - such as where they go, their shopping habits, who they hang out with and so on.
 Information like this can be easily obtained from social media in their personal profile information (or ‘bio’) and indicate where the person works too.
 If a burglar is that meticulous, they can use directories such as the 192 electoral roll to look up names for an address, as well as who else they might live with.

-When they have a good idea of the person’s habits and where they live, they can work out when they’ll be out of the house, when they may be going on holiday (especially if they post about it) and other posts that may indicate they’re not at home.
-This gives burglars the time to strike.
+When they have a good idea of the person’s habits and where they live, they can then attempt to work out when they’ll be out of the house, when they may be going on holiday (especially if they post about it), and other posts that may indicate they’re not at home.

 Social media posts that help burglars

-Now that we know how burglars use social media, what kind of social media posts and activity put you at risk?
+Now that we know how burglars use social media, what kind of social media posts and activity can put you at risk?

-1. Geotagging
+1. Geotagging or check-in posts

-Summer holiday scams are already a worry in itself, so don’t let something as (seemingly) small as tagging your location put you at risk
+Summer holiday scams are already a worry in itself, so don’t let something as (seemingly) small as tagging your location put you at risk.

 But isn’t it cool you’re on a beautiful sandy beach in Spain?
 Your followers may think so, and so will the burglar stalking your profile.
 Assuming they’ve built a profile on who you are and where you live, they’ll be quick to assume you’re out of the house so they can slip in and take your possessions.